jiangjiang001/jianggong.github.io/_pages/about.md

 * Low-jitter PLL design
 * Ultra-low phase noise and wide-tuning-range VCO design
 * Low-noise reference oscillator design based on novel BAW/SAW/MEMS resonators
-* Ultra-low noise temperature sensor design
+* Ultra-low-noise temperature sensor design
 * Novel frequency inaccuracy compensation techniques

 **I am always looking for self-motivated undergraduate and graduate students with a background in microelectronics to join my group.
 Each student is encouraged to lead at least one chip design in the advanced CMOS process.**